operator-playground-io/community-jaeger-operator-tile/tutorials/distributedtracing-microservices-using-jaeger.md

 ```

-4. Lastly make sure you label the target namespace so that the webhook gets activated for any deployment within using below command:
+4. Make sure you label the target namespace so that the webhook gets activated for any deployment within using below command:

 ```execute
 kubectl label namespace default autotrace=enabled